catid/calico/README.md

 During decryption a 1024-bit window is used to keep track of accepted IVs.
 This value was chosen because it is the IPsec largest window allowed.
-But it may be worth looking into expanding this window for high-speed transfers.
+But it may be worth looking into expanding this window for high-speed transfers in the future.

 #### SipHash-2-4 versus Poly1305 versus VMAC